multidots/salsisync/README.md

 Initial release.

 ## Credits
-WP SALSIFY BRIDGE is developed by Multidots.
+Salsi Sync is developed by Multidots.
 We appreciate the contributions from the open-source community.

 ### Support
 For support, please visit [your support forum link or website].